esper-io/dev-docs/docs/home/console.md

 Provisioning is the initial step to configuring and managing your Android device using the Esper Management Console and associated developer tools.

 Esper provides multiple methods of provisioning a device, which involves downloading the Esper Agent onto the device and configuring it according to the provisioning settings used for a Device Template.
-The supported provisioning methods are:
+The supported provisioning methods are as follows:

 1. [Provisioner Tool](./console/device-provisioning/adb-provisioning/index.md) - Provisioner Tool is a user friendly provisioning tool by Esper.
 This can be used conveniently to provision -